noxgle/term_agent/Readme.md

 > **Tip:** Change the path `/home/username/term_agent` to your own if the project is in a different location.

+> **Warning:**
+> The agent can execute arbitrary shell commands (locally or remotely via SSH) based on user input or AI suggestions.
+> **Always review and understand the commands before running the agent.**
+> Using this tool may be unsafe on production systems or with sensitive data.
+> You are responsible for any actions performed by the agent on your system.

 ## License

 MIT